fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 In our example below, we define a `Dog` class, which inherits from the `Animal` class (we set up the hierarchical inheritance relationship by using the `<` symbol followed by the superclass).
 This means that objects instantiated from the `Dog` class will also have access to instance methods defined in the `Animal` superclass through the method lookup path.

 When we attempt to call the `speak` method on an instance of `Dog`, Ruby will first attempt to find a method definition in the `Dog` class.
 Since this does not exist, Ruby will look up the method lookup chain to the superclass `Animal`, where it finds the appropriate definition.
-Ruby will then call the `speak` method from the `Dog` class, taking the definition from the `Animal` class.
+Ruby will then call the `speak` method *from the `Dog` class*, taking the definition from the `Animal` class.
 This is how the object instantiated from the `Dog` class on `line 10` is able to call the `Animal#speak` method.
 ```ruby
 class Animal
   def speak